 2) Email support: The Trade Nation email support is also available 24/5 for customers to reach out to and make enquiries.
 When our team tested it, we got a reply after a few minutes.
 The Trade Nation email address for customer support is [email protected].

-3) Phone support: Trade Nation also offers phone support to traders in the UK, you can reach the broker with this phone number +44 (0) 203 180 5952.
+3) Phone support: Trade Nation also offers phone support to traders via an international number.
+You can reach the broker with this phone number +44 (0) 203 180 5952.

-Based on the safety of funds, Trade Nation is considered safe, as they are regulated by the FCA in the UK and ASIC and FSCA which are Top-Tier financial regulators, this means that will comply with the authority to keep your funds safe.
+Based on the safety of funds, Trade Nation is considered safe, as they are regulated by ASIC in Australia, the FCA in the UK and FSCA which are Top-Tier financial regulators, this means that will comply with the authorities to keep your funds safe.

 The fees on Trade Nation are moderate, they do not charge commission fees and spreads are fixed, with free deposits and withdrawals, while allowing you to deposit any amount you want.